mui/material-ui/docs/src/pages/components/menus/menus.md

 ## Basic menu

-A basic menu open over the anchor element by default (this option can be [changed](#positioned-menus) via props).
+A basic menu opens over the anchor element by default (this option can be [changed](#positioned-menus) via props).
 When close to a screen edge, a basic menu vertically realigns to make sure that all menu items are completely visible.

 Choosing an option should immediately ideally commit the option and close the menu.